Handbook

 Progression to PhD

-MS students who wish to progress to the PhD track, must submit 2 forms: Tentative Plan of Study for Doctoral Candidates and Anticipated Multi-Year Funding Path.
-Both forms must be signed and submitted to the Graduate Student Affairs Officer in 750 Davis Hall by the end of March in the last semester of master's study.
-Decisions will be made by end of May.
+MS students who wish to progress to the PhD track, must submit an internal application to AAO by March for consideration into the Fall cohort.
+Speak with a Graduate Student Affairs Officer in 750 Davis Hall for more information.
+Decisions will be made by end of April.

 Doctoral degree